suyuan32/simple-admin-doc/src/README.md

 title: Index
 heroImage: /logo.svg
 heroText: Simple Admin
-tagline: Simple Admin is a powerful microservice framework for basic management.
-It is based on go-zero and supports several advanced features.
-It can help you to develop a microservice back-end management system in a short time
+tagline: Simple Admin is a powerful microservice framework for large management system.
+It is based on Go Zero and supports several advanced features.
 actions:

 - text: Quick Start 💡